fabricator77/modjam4/README.md

 Minecraft mod for Modjam4

 Scrap World Mod
-In the distant future, you find yourself stranded in a world which seems alient today.
+In the distant future, you find yourself stranded in a world which seems alien today.
 The ruined remains and literal mountains of scrap are all you have around you.

 modjam stats: